Erchim FC

-Erchim Football Club ("Эрчим" Хөлбөмбөгийн Клуб) (formerly known as Khaan Khuns-Erchim Football Club for sponsorship reasons) is a professional football club from Ulaanbaatar, Mongolia.
-They most recently played in the Mongolian Premier League, which they have won ten times, since its inaugural year in 1996.
+Erchim Football Club ("Эрчим" Хөлбөмбөгийн Клуб) is a professional football club from Ulaanbaatar, Mongolia currently competing in the Mongolian First League.
+The club is one of the most successful in Mongolia's history, winning the Mongolian Premier League ten times. since its inaugural year in 1996.

 The Mongolian Football Federation applied to enter the 2012 AFC President's Cup, and by winning the 2012 Super Cup, Erchim was awarded the place.
 In 2017, Erchim qualified for the AFC Cup, becoming the first Mongolian club to do so.
 2,850 people attended their AFC Cup match against Kigwancha Sports Club.
 The game took place at the 5,000-capacity MFF Football Centre.
 While most of other Ulaanbaatar clubs share the MFF Football Centre, Erchim was the first one to have its own stadium.
 In 2020 the club merged with Khaan Khuns Titem to establish Khaan Khuns - Erchim FC.
 Their place for the 2025–26 Mongolian Premier League was taken by Ulaangom City FC.